Bomb Incidents in Schools:

 While there is clearly an increase over time in the number of bomb threats in U.S. schools, statistics from this school year alone demonstrate a startling trend.
-January of 2016 saw 206 school-based bomb threats, an average of more than 10 threats per school day- the highest number recorded to date.
+January of 2016 saw 206 school-based bomb incidents, an average of more than 10 threats per school day- the highest number recorded to date.
 While the rate decreased in March to an overage of 5.7 per day, this may be attributed to a lower number of school days that month due to Easter and/or spring breaks.
 By May 2016, the rate of bomb threats had risen to 189 incidents, an average of 9 per day.

 Which States Have the Most Threats?

-Prior to the 2015-2016 school year, California and Ohio reported the most bomb threats during the previous 3 year period.
-Widespread instances of threats made through automated calling on the east coast in December and January has altered this dynamic with Massachusetts, New Jersey, and Maryland now experiencing bomb threats much more frequently.
+Prior to the 2015-2016 school year, California and Ohio reported the most bomb threats during the previous three year period.
+Widespread instances of threats made through automated calling on the east coast in the second half of the school year has altered this dynamic with Massachusetts, New Jersey, and Maryland now experiencing bomb threats much more frequently.
 Despite this rapid increase, Ohio, California, Florida, and Pennsylvania consistently have ranked in the top positions for bomb threats in schools, not just this school year, but in the longitudinal study as well.
-During the first half of the 2015-2016 school year, Massachusetts had experienced 10.7% of all bomb incidents, followed by Ohio with 7.6%, and New Jersey with 6.8%.
+At the conclusion of the 2015-2016 school year, Massachusetts had experienced 10.7% of all bomb incidents, followed by Ohio with 7.6%, and New Jersey with 6.8%.

 Where Do Bomb Threats Occur?

-In a high school or higher education setting, the perpetrator of the event is often found to be a student who desires the disruption and/or notoriety achieved.
-At the elementary level, the perpetrator is most often someone from outside of the organization whose purposes are much more obscured – and potentially much more deadly.
+In a high school or higher education setting, the perpetrator of the event was often found to be a student who desired the disruption and/or notoriety achieved.
+At the elementary level, the perpetrator was often someone from outside of the organization whose purposes are much more obscured – and potentially much more deadly.

 How are Bomb Threats Made?